 The city of Monrovia (pop.
 37,126) holds another Route 66 survivor: the Aztec Hotel (311 W. Foothill Blvd., 626/358-3231), known more for its groovy Mesoamerican-style art deco exuberance than for its rooms, but well worth a look.
 Monrovia was home for many years to quixotic author Upton Sinclair (1878-1968) and is now the headquarters of the cult-favorite grocery store Trader Joe’s.
 The company, which started in 1958 as Pronto Markets and is now owned by the transnational corporation Aldi, opened its first Trader Joe’s store in Pasadena in 1967.

 In the next town to the west, Sierra Madre, Foothill Boulevard runs past the landmark racetrack at Santa Anita, designed by Hoover Dam stylist Gordon Kaufmann.
-In 1937 the Marx Brothers filmed A Day at the Races here, but the art deco facades have been ruined by the track’s ongoing “development” into a Las Vegas-scale gaming and shopping complex.
+Sadly, the art deco facades have been ruined by the track’s ongoing “development” into a Las Vegas-scale gaming and shopping complex.
+Two notable moments in history occurred here, one whimsical, the other much darker.
+In 1937 the Marx Brothers filmed A Day at the Races here.
+Just five years later, Santa Anita served as an assembly center for Japanese Americans en route to internment camps after U.S. entry into World War II.